Dunk Training Guide: The 3 Best Exercises To Dunk

 Your goal is to effectively transfer sprinting speed and horizontal momentum into vertical jump height.

-Take a look at this footage of Zach Levine converting a very fast lead in run into an explosive vertical and viscous dunk from the free throw line.
+Take a look at this footage of Zach Lavine converting a very fast lead in run into an explosive vertical and viscous dunk from the free throw line.
 Notice how seamless the transition from vertical to horizontal is.

 One of the best ways to train your MCV this is to find your local long jump pit and work on max sprint speed into a jump.